 Help your students and the Keene Public Library by filling out our Assignment Alert Form before you give your assignments.

 The Keene Public Library has a collection of Big Books that are available for checkout To find these books in Keene-Link, put the phrase "big books" into the subject heading drop down menu.
-These books have a checkout period of 4 weeks.
+These books have a checkout period of four weeks.

 Knowing that it can be very difficult to place holds on multiple copies of books for group discussions, the Keene Public Library has begun to develop a book group discussion kits for youth ages 11 and up.